-If you have sleep apnea, Dr. Andrew Cohen or Dr. Matt Garbin may recommend oral appliance therapy to help you manage your condition so that you can breathe easily while asleep and get the rest you need.
-Oral appliances are typically recommended for mild to moderate sleep apnea, and work by keeping your airways open while your sleep.
+If you have sleep apnea, Dr. Andrew Cohen may recommend oral appliance therapy to help you manage your condition so that you can breathe easily while asleep and get the rest you need.
+Oral appliances are typically recommended for mild to moderate sleep apnea and work by keeping your airways open while you sleep.
 They may also be recommended for patients with severe obstructive sleep apnea who cannot tolerate CPAP devices.

 Oral appliance therapy involves wearing a removable oral appliance in your mouth.
-Your appliance fits the similar to how a sports mouth guard or an orthodontic retainer would, and is custom-designed for your mouth in order to provide you with a solution that is both comfortable and effective.
+Your appliance fits similar to how a sports mouth guard or an orthodontic retainer would and is custom-designed for your mouth in order to provide you with a solution that is both comfortable and effective.

-We invite you to call the office of Andrew Cohen, DMD and Associates today at 215-572-7566 to schedule your consultation with one of our dentist and find out if oral appliance therapy in Jenkintown, Pennsylvania, is right for you.
+We invite you to call the office of Andrew Cohen, DMD today at (215) 876-2683 to schedule your consultation with our dentist and find out if oral appliance therapy in Jenkintown, Pennsylvania, is right for you.